-This wonderfully quirky bathroom is cleverly tucked away with everything you need – full-size bath, hand shower, wash basin, WC and heated towel rail.
+This wonderfully quirky bathroom is cleverly tucked away with everything you need - a full-size bath, hand shower, washbasin, WC, and heated towel rail.

 Steep carpeted stairs rise to the first floor with a half landing and handrail.
 Both carpeted bedrooms are on the first floor as well as the en suite shower room.

-Decorated in a palette of blues with king size bed taking pride of place between bedside tables and there's a handsome chest of drawers with hooks behind the doors if you'd like to hang clothes.
+Decorated in a palette of blues with the king-size bed taking pride of place between bedside tables and there's a handsome chest of drawers with hooks behind the doors if you'd like to hang clothes.

-Lovely light west facing bedroom overlooking the garden and surrounding houses.
-A Super King zip and link bed gives you the choice of a double or twin beds with bedside tables, a wardrobe with hanging and shelf space and a shelf in the corner with mirror above and chair making an ideal spot to do your make up.
+Lovely light west-facing bedroom overlooking the garden and surrounding houses.
+A Super King zip and link bed gives you the choice of double or twin beds with bedside tables, a wardrobe with hanging and shelf space and a shelf in the corner with mirror above and chair making an ideal spot to do your make up.